 Palestinians, Israeli police clash at Jerusalem holy site

-JERUSALEM (Reuters) - Israeli riot police entered one of Jerusalem's most revered and politically sensitive religious compounds on Wednesday to disperse rock-throwing Palestinians opposed to any Jewish attempts to pray there.
+JERUSALEM (Reuters) - Israeli police arrested 16 Palestinians at one of Jerusalem's most revered and politically sensitive holy sites on Sunday as they dispersed protesters opposed to any Jewish attempts to pray there.

-The confrontation erupted after Israeli police tried to escort some 20 visitors onto the plaza revered by Muslims as the Noble Sanctuary and by Jews as the Temple Mount in Jerusalem's walled Old City.
+A police spokesman said officers used stun grenades to disperse dozens of rioters, who threw rocks and firecrackers at them at the site revered by Muslims as the Noble Sanctuary and by Jews as the Temple Mount, in Jerusalem's walled Old City.

-Tensions at the site run high during Jewish holidays - Jews are now celebrating Passover - when Palestinians oppose having Jews try to pray on the compound.
+Tensions at the site run high during Jewish holidays - Jews are currently celebrating Passover - when Palestinians oppose having Jews try to pray on the compound.

-Police routinely escort foreign and Israeli visitors to the compound and intervene if they make any attempt to hold prayers at the site, which also houses the Dome of the Rock, where Muslims believe the Prophet Mohammad ascended to heaven.
+Police routinely escort foreign and Israeli visitors to the compound and intervene if they make any attempt to hold prayers there.
+The site also houses the golden Dome of the Rock, where Muslims believe the Prophet Mohammad ascended to heaven.

 Sovereignty over the compound is at the heart of the Arab-Israeli conflict.
 Palestinians want to make East Jerusalem the capital of the state they aim to establish in the occupied West Bank and the Gaza Strip.